Matt-B/springboot-mariadb/README.md

-# Spring Boot Demo With Postgres
+# Spring Boot Demo With MariaDB

-Spring Boot application demonstrating using Postgres as the datatabase for reading and writing records.
+Spring Boot application demonstrating using MariaDB as the datatabase for reading and writing records.

 Build Spring Boot application with Java 17:
 ```